selsa-inube/design-system-web/README.md

 <br />

-Inubekit, developed by Sistemas EnLinea S.A., is a comprehensive set of libraries designed to enhance software development with modern, robust, and highly customizable components.
+Inubekit is a comprehensive set of libraries designed to enhance software development with modern, robust, and highly customizable components.
 Tailored to meet the diverse needs of developers, Inubekit offers a versatile toolkit that simplifies complex tasks, accelerates development processes, and ensures high-performance outcomes.

 ## Table of contents